FlavScents AInsights Entry: Ethyl Butyrate (CAS: 105-54-4)

 3. Natural Occurrence & Formation

-Ethyl butyrate occurs naturally in various fruits, including apples, bananas, and pineapples.
-It is formed through enzymatic esterification processes in fruits, where ethanol and butyric acid react.
-This compound is often used to enhance the "natural flavor" designation in products due to its presence in nature.
+Ethyl butyrate naturally occurs in various fruits, including apples, bananas, and pineapples.
+It is formed through the esterification process, where butyric acid reacts with ethanol.
+This compound is often associated with the "natural flavor" designation due to its presence in fruit and its production through fermentation processes.
+Its natural occurrence in fruits makes it a suitable candidate for natural flavor labeling in food products.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs